emberjs/website/README.md

 This is the recommended method for new contributors.
 Although the website is built with Ruby, most work is done in Markdown files.
 You don't need to know Ruby or install its dependencies to help out.
-Simply follow the Docker container instructions below to install and run locally.
+Follow the Docker container instructions below to install and run locally.

 First, install [Docker and Compose](https://store.docker.com/search?offering=community&type=edition) and leave it running.